Enjoy an ad free experience by logging in. Not a member yet? Register.

 Hardy – I wouldn't let the ship's diversity co-ordinator hear you saying that Sir You could be up on a disciplinary.

 Nelson – But surely you must consider every man an enemy who speaks ill of your King.

 Hardy – Not any more sir.
 We must be inclusive in this multicultural age.
 Now put on your Kevlar vest, it's the rules.

 Nelson – By the way Hardy, is your practicing license for a sailor up to date?

-Hardy – No sir, I did the course but the cheque bounced after the bank accountant failed to shred my old bank details with scissors, he claimed he had Repetitive Strain Injury, his colleague told me it was only because he had brought cheep scissors made in China and then the rubbish collector went through the rubbish and scammed all the money from my cheque account.
+Hardy – No sir, I did the course but the cheque bounced after the bank accountant failed to shred my old bank details with scissors, he claimed he had Repetitive Strain Injury, his colleague told me it was only because he had brought cheep scissors made in some eastern country and then the rubbish collector went through the rubbish and scammed all the money from my cheque account.
 I went to the bank just before we set sail, the bank teller said to me “Whats your problem!
 We have enough of our own problems?
 Get over it mate”

 Nelson – Don't tell me - Health and Safety.
 What happened to drinking rum at work and the lash?

 Hardy – As I explained Sir, rum is off the menu, and there is a ban on corporal punishment